GavinJin0501/Spending-Tracker/README.md

 * (1 point) External API -- Google Chart API
     * API -- application programming interface, is a connection between computers or computer programs.
     * By using API, I can achieve my goals (in this case, drawing charts) more easily and more conconvenient.
-    * I'm going to be using Google Chart api to visualization some information on my website.
+    * I'm going to be using Google Chart api to visualize some information on my website.
+* (1 point) External API -- OpenWeather API
+    * API -- application programming interface, is a connection between computers or computer programs.
+    * By using API, I can achieve my goals (in this case, showing today's weather) more easily and more conconvenient.
+    * I'm going to be using OpenWeather api to display today's the weather on my website.

-9 points total out of 8 required points
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)